MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-dataset-description.md

 ## Provide a dataset description

-To provide a description for a dataset, select the dataset to view the dataset details, then choose the **Add a description link**.
+To provide a description for a dataset, go to dataset's settings page, find the Dataset description section, and enter your description in the text box.

 In the settings page, find the **Dataset description** section, and enter your description in the text box.
 Select **Apply** to save your description.